ecthiender/packer/README.md

 A file archiving utility, like tar and others.

-This also defines a custom archive format called "bag", which is much more compact than tar.
+Packer also defines a custom archive file format called "bag", which is much more compact than tar.

 Currently supported formats are -
 - bag